 - File your lawsuit by the applicable legal deadline

-Your lawyer may be able to collect evidence you otherwise wouldn’t be able to collect, thereby strengthening your case.
-Your lawyer can also:
+If you are considering filing a medical negligence suit, an attorney from our firm can make the process smoother and less stressful for you.
+We may be able to collect evidence you otherwise would not be able to collect, thereby strengthening your case.
+Our team can also:

 - Hire a medical expert witness to testify on your behalf